Acute Panic Attack

 Techniques which are useful in navigating a panic attack focus on calming the mind and body.
-Used effectively, they can reduce the severity of a given panic attack, or prevent its initial stages developing into a full-symptom panic attack at all.
+Used effectively, they can reduce the severity of a given panic attack or prevent its initial stages developing into a full-symptom panic attack.
 Many helpful techniques related to managing a panic attack or preventing future episodes are derived from cognitive behavioral therapy (CBT), which focuses on making changes to a person’s usual thought processes and behavior in relation to particular concepts.

 Strategies for managing an oncoming panic attack include:

-- Relaxing one’s muscles: A panic attack causes one’s muscles to tense up, so performing muscle relaxing exercises ‒ focused on relaxing both specific muscle groups and one’s entire body ‒ can help to calm the body during a panic attack.
+- Relaxing one’s muscles: A panic attack causes one’s muscles to tense up, so performing muscle relaxing exercises, focused on relaxing both specific muscle groups and one’s entire body, can help calm the body during a panic attack.

 - Thinking positively: There are many CBT techniques designed to help one deconstruct one’s anxious thoughts and restore calm during and after a panic attack.
 One’s doctor or psychotherapist will be able to recommend techniques appropriate to one’s mental health status and the nature of one’s panic attack(s).

 The sensation of shortness of breath is one of the most commonly experienced symptoms of a panic attack.
 This is primarily due to the fact that panic causes one’s breathing to become irregular.
 Re-regulating one’s breathing is one of the most important methods for restoring one’s body to its pre-panic state.